ACTCollaboration/pyactlike/README.md

 ## Usage

 This package works with both [Cobaya][1] and [MontePython 3][2].
 For MontePython support, see the `montepython3/` directory in this repository.
+If you are using a Cobaya version &lt; 2.1.0 (the current stable branch), please see the example Jupyter notebook in
+`notebooks/Example for Cobaya (stable).ipynb`.

-If you are on **Cobaya** 2.1.0 (currently the devel branch), using the likelihood is as easy as including it in your YAML or configuration dict.
-There's one nuisance parameter, the overall calibration called `yp2`.
+If you are on Cobaya 2.1.0
+(currently the devel branch), using the likelihood is as easy as including it in your YAML or configuration dict.
+There's one nuisance parameter, the polarization efficiency `yp2`.

 [1]: https://github.com/CobayaSampler/cobaya
 [2]: https://github.com/brinckmann/montepython_public